Jakobo/jakobo.github.com/_posts/2012-09-26-evernote_blogging.md

 The Full Post "API"
 -------------------
 The most important thing that comes out of this list is the GUID (Globally Unique IDentifier).
-GUIDs are the heart and soul of most of your evernote queries.
+GUIDs are the heart and soul of most of your Evernote queries.
 They can be found in the RSS link above, and with that you're able to retrieve the full text.
 Everything from this point forward gets horribly undocumented, as there's not much beyond [Evernote's Thumbnail API](http://dev.evernote.com/documentation/cloud/chapters/Thumbnails.php).
 As a starting point, we get the following URL structure.

 [A simple URL to a thumbnail in Evernote](https://gist.github.com/3447044#file_thumbnail.txt)